Wiklyn/analog-clock---manual-do-dev/README.md

 # Relógio Analógico - Manual do Dev

-This is an analog clock created by Manual do Dev on his Youtube channel.
+This is an [Analog Clock](https://wiklyn.github.io/analog-clock---manual-do-dev/) created by Manual do Dev on his Youtube channel.

 ## Table of contents